nishanths/zoom.js/README.md

 ## Repo status

-~~August 2020~~ _October 2020_: I will be actively maintaining this repository again, reviewing pull requests, and implementing features in the next 2 months.
-The plan is to release a new major version with a more versatile API and better support for `<figure>` elements, `srcset` attributes, etc. I apologize for any lack of activity and response earlier.
+* Nov 2020: Maintained, but bug fixes only.
+No new features currently, please.

-_May 2020_: This package is not actively developed,  except for pull requests which will be actively reviewed + merged.
+  There may eventually be a new major version with new API and features.

----
+## Overview

 [![npm (scoped)](https://img.shields.io/npm/v/@nishanths/zoom.js.svg)](https://www.npmjs.com/package/@nishanths/zoom.js)